Agustín de Iturbide: Relieved of command

-Against Guerrero
+Against Vicente Guerrero

 Iturbide was fully reinstated to military command in November 1820 by viceroy Juan Ruiz de Apodaca.
 He was reinstated as colonel of the royalist army and general of the south of New Spain.
 For a couple of years after the defeat of Morelos at Puruarán, the independence movement had diminished significantly.
-However, Iturbide was given the task of putting down the remaining insurrectionist movement southwest of Mexico City led by Guerrero.
+However, Iturbide was given the task of putting down the remaining insurrectionist movement southwest of Mexico City led by Vicente Guerrero.
 Iturbide installed his headquarters at Teloloapan.
 For more than a century, historians believed that Iturbide had first attempted to carry out his duty in destroying Guerrero but that he met with failure and so decided to strike an alliance with the rebel.
 However, in 2006, new evidence was discovered by Mexican historian Jaime del Arenal Fenochio: a letter between the two military leaders dated 20 November 1820, which also referenced a previous letter.
 Since communications had been proven to have existed between the two leaders before Iturbide ever set out to seek out Guerrero, it is now believed that both were then carrying out negotiations.
 Regardless, some encounters between the two military forces were unavoidable, as the troops of Guerrero and Pedro Ascencio (another insurgent leader) managed to force Iturbide's rear guard to withdraw from an ambush.
 In their further correspondence, Iturbide and Guerrero lament the clashes, and Iturbide further attempts to convince Guerrero of his intentions of liberating Mexico.